yash509/DevSecOps-JAVA-based-Library-Management-System-Deployment/README.md

 # Library Management System
+Deploying a Library Management System on Docker and Kubernetes using Jenkins CI/CD Pipeline.

 This project is a Library Management System built using Java Spring Boot, H2 Database, and Thymeleaf.
 It allows users to manage authors, publishers, categories, and books, including adding, deleting, and updating these entities.